Alexander7337/UniversityManagerSystem/README.md

 1. Adjust the connection string in appsetting.json to your personal Microsoft SQL Server Management Studio credentials.
 2. Apply DB migrations from PowerShell or VS Package Management Console.
 3. Start App from VS.
 4. There are three courses already inserted in the DB.
+A user is also seeded in the DB.
+Credentials are email: test@email.com; password: 123456
 5. Register a user/student by clicking the Register button.
 The Password should be at least 6-character long, e.g. 123456.
 6. Navigate through the buttons.
 There is a description of the functionality on the About page.